 “Where do you want to be?” they asked her softly when she felt uncomfortable.

-“How do you feel?” they said softly, listening to the answer and helping her find a new way to be comfortable by rubbing her shoulders, kissing her forehead, holding her hand.
+“How do you feel?” they said quietly, listening to the answer and helping her find a new way to be comfortable by rubbing her shoulders, kissing her forehead, holding her hand.

 No cervical checks.